Strood: Churches

-There are two Catholic churches; English Martyrs and St Justus.
+There is a historic Roman Catholic Church.
+English Martyrs Church was rebuilt in 1964 in the style of Brutalist Architecture.
+In recent years it has been featured in articles and books as an early example of this style used for a Roman Catholic Church.

-The Methodist church in Stonehouse Lane has undergone two changes of name.
-First the road name changed to Cliffe Road and then the church changed from "Jubilee" to "Peninsular".
+The Methodist Church in Stonehouse Lane has undergone two changes of name.
+First the road name changed to Cliffe Road and then the Methodist Church changed from "Jubilee" to "Peninsular".
 During the First World War the church was lent to the St John's Voluntary Aid Department as an auxiliary hospital.

-Protestant dissenters founded the Zoar chapel in 1782.
-There is a Gospel Mission Evangelical church in Brompton Lane and an Evangelical church in Darnley Road.
+Protestant dissenters founded the Zoar Chapel in October 1782.
+There is a Gospel Mission Evangelical Church in Brompton Lane and an Evangelical Church in Darnley Road.

+Media

+Regional local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter.

+Local radio stations are BBC Radio Kent on 96.7 FM, Heart South on 103.1 FM, Gold Radio on 1242 AM and KMFM Medway which broadcast from its studios in the town on 100.4 FM.

+The town is served by these local newspapers: